magic-YuanTian/Selective-Prompt-Anchoring/README.md

 ## How to run

-Run **anchor_evaluation.py** with corresponding arguments for evaluation.
+Run **anchor_evaluation.py** with the corresponding arguments for evaluation.

 For example:

   ``python anchor_evaluation.py --benchmark humaneval --checkpoint deepseek-ai/deepseek-coder-6.7b-instruct --mode instruction --note example --task_id 0 --weight 0.275``.

-# APIs and demos are on the way!!
+# A cleaned repo, public APIs, and demos are on the way!!

+### Repo
+A fully refactored repository, including a cleaner and more optimized implementation.

+### APIs
-1. General huggingface API
+- General huggingface API (model.generate())
+- Huggingface pipeline API
-2. PyPI libraries
+- PyPI libraries

+### Demos
-3. A website including static examples and a live demo
+- A website including static examples and a live demo

-*Expected in the late May, 2025 ...... *
+***Expected in late May 2025...***